open/close all folders

 - The main character of Arlington Road, Michael Faraday (Jeff Bridges), tries to prevent his right-wing terrorist neighbor from bombing the FBI headquarters but he ends up dying and being blamed for it as a result of the orchestrations of the neighbor.

 - Inspector Clouseau in the original The Pink Panther ends up in prison after being framed for stealing the eponymous diamond while the actual culprits - Sir Charles Lytton, his nephew, and Clouseau's adulterous soon-to-be-ex wife - get to drive off into the sunset, laughing.
 And the reason the innocent Clouseau gets nailed while they get off scot-free?
 The princess who owns the Pink Panther knows that Lytton tried to steal it, but she doesn't want him to go to jail, so she herself frames Clouseau at the last possible moment!
-What softens this ending up, apart from the minor fact that Clouseau takes it pretty well, but mostly
+What makes this ending a bit more tolerable, apart from the minor fact that Clouseau takes it pretty well, is mostly the fact that Sir Charles Lytton will be back to his thieving ways very soon making it a matter of time for Clouseau to be proven innocent.

 - In Irreversible, Marcus's fiancé Alex is brutally raped by a sadistic pimp, Le Tenia, whom they track down to a gay nightclub.
 They attack someone whom they mistakenly believe to be Le Tenia and tries to rape Marcus.
 His friend Pierre bashes in the man's head with a fire extinguisher while the real Le Tenia looks on with a smile.